h5qzvwxsx5-boop/dspy-code/README.md

 Brought to you by **[Superagentic AI](https://super-agentic.ai)**

-Special thanks to the DSPy community and all contributors!
+Special thanks to the DSPy community and awesome GEPA project and all contributors so far!

 </div>